Cannabis Withdrawal Timeline

 Is It Harmful?

 No. REM rebound is your brain restoring a normal sleep function that was being suppressed.
-It’s actually a sign of healing.
+It’s a sign of healing, not damage.
 The intensity diminishes naturally as your sleep architecture normalizes.
-In the meantime, the vivid dreams — while often disturbing — are not indicative of any psychiatric problem.
+The vivid dreams, while often disturbing, are not indicative of any psychiatric problem.

 What This Means For You: If you’re experiencing intense, wild dreams after stopping cannabis, this is expected and temporary.
 Your brain is making up for lost REM sleep.
 It’s not dangerous, and it will normalize, typically within 2-6 weeks.